 Have you ever considered that the biggest obstacle holding you back from your health goals is you?
 It might sound harsh, but I’ve not only seen it time and time again with myself, but with clients that I work with.
-Although it might be easy to brush off, when you really dig deep and think about it, it can often be a lightbulb moment and pivotal moment of transition, because sometimes getting out of your own way is actually the key to your success.
+Although it might be easy to brush off, when you really dig deep and think about it, it can often be a lightbulb moment and a pivotal moment of transition, because sometimes getting out of your own way is actually the key to your success.

 When I talk to people about their diet and goals, I’m often confronted with the reasons they don’t, can’t or have not been able to.
 Sometimes they are real obstacles, while other times they are perceived, however, regardless of the reason everyone always has an explanation as to how they got to this point or why they can’t change.